imaryamjafari/InstallationEngine/README.md

 ---

- Recover a Failed Component
+ - Recover a Failed Component

-RESOLVE <id>
+RESOLVE <component_id>

 Removes the mocked failure flag from a component.